 University of Maryland Baltimore County is recognized as one of the best universities for undergraduate research, and one of the most innovative colleges in the US, for good reason.
 Founded in 1966, originally as a branch campus, UMBC was the first public college in Maryland to open as an integrated college; today, it is one of the most diverse universities in the nation, with a majority-minority student body made up of African-American, Asian-American, and Latinx students.
 Providing affordable programs for a diverse student body, UMBC has become critical to professional education in Baltimore and throughout Maryland.

-One of UMBC’s most notable programs is the Myerhoff Scholars Program, a nomination-based scholarship for minority students who plan to work toward doctoral degrees in STEM – science, technology, engineering, and mathematics.
-With a significant shortage of minority STEM majors and professionals, the Myerhoff Scholars Program has already made a major impact; more than 1000 alumni, and more than 300 current students, have been a part of this groundbreaking program.
-While the Myerhoff Scholars is just one example of how UMBC is transforming education for minority students, it’s a sign of why UMBC is one of the most innovative colleges in the nation.
+One of UMBC’s most notable programs is the Meyerhoff Scholars Program, a nomination-based scholarship for minority students who plan to work toward doctoral degrees in STEM – science, technology, engineering, and mathematics.
+With a significant shortage of minority STEM majors and professionals, the Meyerhoff Scholars Program has already made a major impact; more than 1000 alumni, and more than 300 current students, have been a part of this groundbreaking program.
+While the Meyerhoff Scholars is just one example of how UMBC is transforming education for minority students, it’s a sign of why UMBC is one of the most innovative colleges in the nation.

 Hiram College may be more than 150 years old (founded in 1850 by the Disciples of Christ Church), but the college has planted its feet firmly in the 21st century, with a commitment to moving forward boldly.
 Hiram is a small school, with fewer than 1000 students and a primarily undergraduate curriculum, and the college has already been known for its innovative, self-directed degree programs, called The Hiram Plan.
 Based around the unique 12-3 semester format, The Hiram Plan uses a 12-week traditional semester, followed by a 3-week, single-course intensive.